cd-athena/GREEM/INSTALL.md

 ### NVIDIA & CUDA Drivers

-In order to be able to utilize NVIDIA GPUs for the benchmarks, it has to be ensured that NVIDIA and CUDA drivers are installed on the system.
+In order to be able to utilize NVIDIA GPUs for the benchmarks, ensure that NVIDIA and CUDA drivers are installed on the system.

 ### FFmpeg